JeffreyZhuang/AvionicsHardware/README.md

 - Thermal reliefs
 - Series resistors for short circuit protection especially for the raspberry pi interrupt pin incase raspberry pi low and stm32 high causes short
 - Testpoints on data lines to check for shorts
+- Testpoints for SWD for testing STM when connector has not been soldered yet